villano-lab/nrCascadeSim/tests/README.md

 There are two types of tests that can be created: tests based off of a shell script, and tests composed of Python scripts.
 The Python tests use the environment in the top directory `nrCascadeSim_env.yml`.

+## Script Tests

+Place script tests in the `nrCascadeSim/tests` (this) folder.
+Insert the execution of the script in the `script:` section of the file `nrCascadeSim/.travis.yml` after the command `cd tests`.

+## Python Tests

+Python tests are allowed in the `nrCascadeSim/example-usecase` directory.
+In that directory modify the script `test_local.py` to include testing of all of the Python functions/Jupyter notebooks that are necessary to test the functionality.